| | |

 1. Don’t Rinse the Rice: The rice won’t toast if it’s wet and you really want to get that nutty flavor in it.

 2. Toast the Rice First: Before you add the water, let the rice mingle with that melted butter for a few minutes.
-Toasting it adds a subtle nuttiness and helps keep the grains separate and fluffy.
+Toasting it adds nuttiness and helps keep the grains separate and fluffy.

 3. Dice the Onion Finely: You want the onion to blend into the dish, not take over.
 Finely diced onions cook quickly and evenly, adding flavor without being overpowering.